rkulla/vimogen/README.md

 __Q: I downloaded a Vim plugin as a .zip file.
 What should I do?__

-A: Delete it.
-Vimogen doesn't use zip files, it uses git repositories.
+A: Vimogen doesn't use zip files, it uses git repositories.
 All of the plugins from vim.org are mirrored on https://github.com/vim-scripts so find it on there and put its github clone URL into ~/.vimogen_repos.
 If a plugin you want is not mirrored, i's probably still somewhere on github